Anxiety, stress and worry...they often leave you feeling like you’re on a treadmill that won't stop.

 These days it’s easy to go online and quickly find a list of multiple anxiety symptoms.
 You’ve probably seen them...

 - Impaired concentration

 - Irrational fears

 Without a doubt, anxiety can be serious and debilitating.
 But the thing is, you’re more than just a list of symptoms.
 You’re unique, and depending on your personal history, anxiety may show up differently for you, particularly as a woman.

 Did you know that women are twice as likely to experience anxiety as men?

 It’s not because you’re high strung, more nervous, or less grounded than men.
 It’s because you’re likely to experience more complicated stressors related to work life, home life and relationships.
 That means that your experience of anxiety may be more complex.
 It might look like...

-- Never feeling fully on top of things
+- Rarely feeling fully on top of things

 - A sense of your motor always running